The Future of Blogging (9 predictions + how I’m preparing)

 So I’m future-proofing my blog by building personal brand, focusing on experience-driven content, heeding the trends and leveraging AI (not running from it).

 Oh, and have fun too.
-That’s key.
+It’s all a creative project!

 quin